 by Jesse Acorn

 When repairing vintage electronics, especially vacuum-tube gear of the 1960s and earlier, tubular capacitors are often encountered.
 These are simple components that consist of two metal electrodes rolled into a cylinder with a dielectric material between them.
-This dielectric is either paper or plastic film, or sometimes both wound together in the case of Difilm capacitors.
-This capacitor roll is then encapsulated, e.g. in hard plastic, cardboard sealed with wax, or metal cans sealed with rubber or glass.
+This dielectric is either paper or plastic film, or sometimes both wound together as in the case of Difilm capacitors.
+This capacitor roll is then encapsulated, either in hard plastic, cardboard sealed with wax, or metal cans sealed with rubber or glass.

 In restoring an electronic device, it is valuable to know quickly and reliably what kind of dielectric a capacitor uses, in particular whether it is paper or not.
 Paper capacitors are notorious for developing electrical leakage and shorting out, and thus are often replaced preventatively, unless the type is known to be especially stable.
 Conversely, there is no reason to replace plastic film capacitors as a preventative measure, because all polymer dielectrics age very well in comparison to paper—only in the rare event of failure should they be replaced.
-I also tend to leave Difilm capacitors in place, since if the paper degrades, the permissible working voltage may decrease (and the capacitance may change), but at least the polymer prevents leakage from developing prior to a breach of the dielectric, which I've never had happen so far...
+I also tend to leave Difilm capacitors in place, since if the paper degrades, the permissible working voltage may decrease (and the capacitance may change), but at least the polymer prevents leakage from developing prior to a breach of the dielectric, which I've never seen happen so far.

 There is a lot of misinformation about this topic online.
 I have read in multiple places that Sprague Bumblebees without spouts are mylar or difilm.
 They aren't.
 Every one that I've dissected was paper.
 I've even read that most molded-plastic capacitors in vintage tube electronics are plastic film, and that the polymer breaks down just like paper.
 This is also completely false; most of them are paper, with the transition to plastic film being made primarily in the early 60s, and those that are polymer do not develop leakage the way paper does.